Muhammad Ali Khan Bhutto

 Muhammad Ali Khan Bhutto is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 5 June 1966 in Garhi Khuda Bakhsh.

 He has degree of Bachelors of Arts from Shah Abdul Latif University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-37 LARKANA-III in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-37 LARKANA-III in the 2013 Pakistani general election.